matthewkling/deranged/README.md

 Using these landscape and species inputs, we can now `simulate` range dynamics over time.
-At each time step, the species goes through a demographic transition and dispersal occurs.
+At each time step, the species goes through a demographic transition, and then dispersal occurs.
+The function returns an array of populations over space and time.

 ``` r
 d <- simulate(sp, ls, # data and parameter inputs from above